imanghafoori1/laravel-widgetize/README.md

 ------------------

-### :gem: Overview:Technical Package Features
+### :gem: Technical Features:

 :small_blue_diamond: 1.
 It optionally `caches the output` of each widget. (which give a very powerful, flexible and easy to use caching opportunity) You can set different cache config for each part of the page.
 Similar to `ESI` standard.

 :small_blue_diamond: 2.
 It optionally `minifies` the output of the widget.

 :small_blue_diamond: 3.
-It shows Debug info for your widgets as html title="" attributes.
+It shows debug info for your widgets as html title="" attributes.

 :small_blue_diamond: 4. __php artisan make:widget__ command